-Good oral hygiene could save your child from a mouthful of cavities—and a lifetime of tooth and gum problems.
+Good oral hygiene could save your toddler from a mouthful of cavities—and a lifetime of tooth and gum problems.
 But toddler tooth brushing isn’t always easy, since tots often resist having objects stuck in their mouths.
 Here’s how to up the fun factor:

 Sing a song